Darien-Cepani/Netcompany-workshop/README.md

 ### Prerequisites

 You will need to install nodeJS >= v14.21.3 and npm >= v6.14.18.
-You should check it via
+You should check it via:
 ```
 node -v
 npm -v